Chemovenetory

 Web service was not running (check your web service either from services in windows or #ps –al | grep –v apache

-You should also see the following in the same page, if mysql configuration in php is correct (mysql installation is different)
+You should also see the following in the similar page contents, if mysql configuration in php is set properly.
+Prior to configuring php in mysql, you should have installed mysql.

 Pitfall: extension location not pointed properly